XuanrZhang/bagofmotifs/README.md

 # bagofmotifs

 ## Description
-Program searches for orthologous gene enhancers between query and target sequences using transcription factor binding site motif signatures.
+Program searches for homologous gene enhancers between query and target sequences using transcription factor binding site motif signatures.
 <Br>
 <Br>
-Aligns divergent enhancers in organisms based on their collection of binding motifs rather than the standard approach of using nucleotide sequences alone.
+Aligns divergent enhancers in organisms based on their collection of binding motifs rather than the standard approach of using position alone.

 ## Usage